Privacy Policy

 3. Purpose of Collection and Use of Information

-To provide our debt collection services to our clients.
+- To provide our debt collection services to our clients.

-To verify your identity.
+- To verify identity.

-To communicate with you regarding the debt.
+- To communicate regarding the debt.

-To negotiate payment arrangements and process payments.
+- To negotiate payment arrangements and process payments.

-To locate you if necessary.
+- To locate individuals where necessary.

-To comply with our legal and regulatory obligations.
+- To comply with our legal and regulatory obligations, including obligations under the Credit Reporting Privacy Code 2020.

-To manage and resolve disputes.
+- To manage and resolve disputes.

-To improve our services and internal processes.
+- To improve our services and internal processes.

-For internal record-keeping and administrative purposes.
+- For internal record-keeping and administrative purposes.

-4. Disclosure of Information
+5. Disclosure of Information

-We may disclose your personal information to:
+We may disclose personal information to:

 Our Clients: The individuals or businesses to whom the debt is owed.